 Comedy without the competition.

-In August 2021, local Comedians Priscilla Fernandez, Mo Urban and Amber Frame created Lady Haha: a comedy open mic for women, LGBTQ+, all marginalized folx and our allies to perform ANY genre of comedy (not just stand-up) in a supportive and super fun environment.
+In August 2021, local Comedians Priscilla Fernandez, Mo Urban and Amber Frame created Lady Haha Comedy: comedy shows and open mics for women, LGBTQ+, all marginalized folx—and our allies—to perform ANY genre of comedy [not just stand-up] in a supportive and super fun environment.
 Whether it’s your first time trying comedy or your thousandth—all levels of experience are welcome!
-Everyone gets at most 5 minutes of stage time, and it’s free!
+Everyone gets at up to 5 minutes of stage time, and it’s free!

-Anyone 21+ can come watch, but the stage is reserved for marginalized-funny people and our allies.
-Our only rule is “no hate speech” (sexism, racism, homophobia, transphobia and violent speech).
+Anyone 21+ can come watch current and upcoming talent for fee, but the stage is reserved for marginalized-funny people and our allies.
+Our only rule is “no hate speech” (sexism, racism, homophobia, transphobia and violent speech)—also known as punching down.

 Lady Haha also produces comedy-variety shows in Tucson with an emphasis on diversity and all genres of comedy.